-Cost of living in Bali — Asia
+Cost of living in Bali, Asia

-Cost of Living
+Cost of Living in Bali

-Region Asia Updated May 2026
+Region Asia Updated July 2026

 Estimated Monthly Cost